200 South Hamilton Road

 ORDINANCES FOR SECOND READING / ADOPTION:

-THE 2022 SIDEWALK
+REAL ESTATE WITHIN THE 2022 SIDEWALK MAINTENANCE

-QUANTITIES, AND TO DECLARE AN EMERGENCY
+DECLARE AN EMERGENCY

 President Bowers introduced the Ordinance and the Clerk read it by title.